ice-wm/man/icesh.md

     This action is meant to be used together with the **-class** option.
     Only if no window is matched by _WM\_CLASS_ then _program_ \[_arguments..._\] is executed.

+- **sync**

+    Synchronize with the IceWM window manager.
+That is, wait for icewm to process all previous actions.

+- **symbols**

+    List all named symbols.

 ## EXPRESSIONS